• Level 2

 Palliative Care Training

-The Palliative Care Awareness Training course equips healthcare workers, carers, and support staff with the knowledge and skills to give kind and good care to people who are very ill and may be near the end of life.
+The Palliative care course equips healthcare workers, carers, and support staff with the skills to provide compassionate care to people with serious or life-limiting illnesses.

 ✅Related: End of Life Care Awareness Training. | Mental Health Awareness Training | Grief and bereavement training